 A 50% loss on a $1,000 investment would be less damaging than it would be on a $10,000 investment.
-The easiest way to lower the risk in the stock market is to convert some of your capital to cash.
+As a general rule of thumb, you should never risk more than 2% of your capital in one single security.

-The market continually fluctuates and even if the value of a given investment rises and falls during a short amount of time, it will generally gain back any losses over the long term.
+The market fluctuates on a regular basis, and even if the value of a given investment rises and falls during a short amount of time, it will generally gain back any losses over the long term.

-Long-term investments actually offer you more stable and consistent gains, especially if you have a 10 or 20 year investment plan on your stocks.
+Long-term investments actually offer you more stable and consistent returns, especially if you have a 10 or 20-year investment plan on your stocks.

-There is more profit and less loss in long-term investment compared to short-term investment.
+There is more profit and less losses in a long-term investment compared to a short-term investment.

 Which Is The Least Risky Investment?

-Moreover, precious metals are also said to be safe to invest, especially during a recession.
-Similarly, real estate is also a safe option if you plan to invest for a long period of time.
-Check out this real estate investment guide for more.
+Precious metals are also said to be safe to invest, especially during a recession.
+Similarly, real estate is yet another safe investment option if you plan to invest for a long period of time.

-Investing can be a great way to build your wealth over time but financial risk management controls the investment game.
+Investing can be a great way to build wealth over time, but investment risk management controls the investment game.

-With proper risk management, you will be able to get safe and consistent profits, no matter what the market conditions are.
+With proper risk management, you will be able to get safe and consistent returns, no matter what the market conditions are.

 Download our FREE